Asteroids and Shooting

 , you’ll need to loop over the asteroid vector.
 Use Vector2::Distance

-You should now be able to shoot at and destroy asteroids.
+You should now be able to shoot at and destroy asteroids, and it’ll play something like the reference version.

 Once you’ve pushed your code, you should review the grading specifications to confirm you’ve satisfied them.